 Art and culture have developed various ideals of how a woman’s body should look like.
-This image changed over time.
+Of course, this image changed over time.
 The good news is that when your body fails to meet the ideal, styling permits pretending to have it.
-This post is one of severals devoted to dress for your shape.
-It covered the styling secrets to give the illusions of a balanced body when you are short-waisted.
+This post covers what are the best outfits for short-waisted women to give the illusions of a balanced body.
+Read what to wear when you are short-waisted.

 Disclosure: There are affiliate links in this post.